 Step 2: Determine the square footage of the garden area.

-After you’ve settled on which type of mulch you’re going to use, it’s time to determine how big the area is that you want to mulch.
+After you’ve settled on which type of mulch you’re going to use, it’s time to determine the dimensions of your landscape bed.

-- To calculate the square footage of a square or rectangular garden area, multiply its height (in feet) times its width (in feet).
+- To calculate the square footage of a square or rectangular shape garden area, multiply its length (in feet) times its width (in feet).

-W x H = square footage of a rectangular area
+Length x Width = square footage of a rectangular area

 - To calculate the square footage of a circular area, measure the distance from the center of the bed to the outer edge (this is the radius, R).
 Then multiply that number by itself.
 Then multiply the total by 3.14 (π)